bamlab/react-native-batch-push/README.md

 // if you want to set a user attribute, use setAttribute (takes two string arguments) BatchPush.setAttribute('age', '23');

+// if you want to set a user attribute of type Date, use setDateAttribute (takes the key and a timestamp as arguments) BatchPush.setDateAttribute('lastLoginDate', 539829038);
 ```

 ### Track User Location